erica-chiu/2018AffinitySummary/README.md

 # Higher Definition Model
-#### *high_def/metrics_tm*
+###### Can be found in *high_def/metrics_tm*

-Goal: Give protein and ligand atoms and coordinates, predicts grid location that corresponds to the crystal ligand location for each atom
+**Goal**: Give protein and ligand atoms and coordinates, predicts grid location that corresponds to the crystal ligand location for each atom

-General description: Creates a large grid over the binding site, runs a 3d convolution over the ligand and another 3d convolution over the grid space, performs an outer product,
+**General description**: Creates a large grid over the binding site, runs a 3d convolution over the ligand and another 3d convolution over the grid space, performs an outer product,

 Variations: